|

 there is still a lot more work to do: I am going to record 2 more quizzes,

-2 more programs (the grade sheet inlcudes Programming Assignment #3, see
+1 more in-lab exam, 2 more programs (the grade sheet includes Programming

 For comparison, the last time I taught this course, at midterm the distribution

 Remember that the Final written exam will be about 1/2 on the material covered on the midterm and 1/2 on the material that we cover during the remaining part of the quarter (mostly hashing, sorting, string processing, graphs, and details on computer memory and how it affects some data structures and their algorithnms).
-As I have discussed in class, if you do better on the midterm-part of the final exam than you did on the midterm itself, I will use your grade from the midterm-part of the final exam for your midterm grade.
+As I have discussed in class, if you do better on the final exam than you did on the midterm, I will use your grade from the final exam for your midterm grade.
 The point here is for you not to feel anchored by your midterm grades; if your grasp of this material improves, so will your grade.
-The class average for the midterm was about 59% (last time 60%) and the median grade was 58% (last time 62%).
-Because the class average was below 75%, the grade sheet will automatically add in about 26 "normalization" points (about 15%) to everyone's score when tallying your final grade.
+The class average for the midterm was about 59% (last time 59%) and the median grade was 58% (last time 58%), so that is an exact match.
+Because the class average was below 75%, the grade sheet will automatically add in about 25 "normalization" points (about 16%) to everyone's score when tallying your final grade.
 Note that I entered your "real" score (from you midterm paper) in the spreadsheet; the spreadsheet will automatically bump it by the normalization points when computing your grade.
 More information about this writen exam appears below.
 After I return your graded work in class on Tuesday, please download the Grades(zipped .xls file) from the course web and ensure that I have computed and entered your grade correctly (I'll be entering thousands of grades for students in my course this quarter, so even if I'm 99% accurate, I'll incorrectly compute/record some grades).
 Note that all grades are recorded as integral values: I always round up (e.g., an exam score of 122.5 is recorded as 123).
 It would be a great idea to check that I correctly listed on the first page the points you earned for each problem and computed their total correctly.
 If you do not pick up your returned work in class, you should pick it up during my office hours ASAP; I don't like keeping student exams: it makes my office messier, and you don't get the benefit of the feedback I wrote on the quiz.
-Recall that the exam was 168 points out of 160, so you could have skipped any small question (or lost partial credit on any large one) and still scored near 100% on the exam.
-The highest score (un-normalized) on the exam was 93% (last year it was also 93%).
-About 22% of the students scored 75% or above (which when normalized means those student scored the equivalent of an A on the exam); about 19% of the students scored 65% or above (the equivalent of a B).
-Last time I taught this course 24% scored an A on the exam and 18% scored a B after normalization: so, this quarter there were 2% fewer As and 1% more Bs.
-Thus, the scores represented by these curves very close.
+Recall that the exam was 168 points out of 160, so you could have lost partial credit on any problem and still scored near 100% on the exam.
+The highest score (un-normalized) on the exam was 96% (last year it was 93%).
+About 20% of the students scored 75% or above (which when normalized means those student scored the equivalent of an A on the exam); about 19% of the students scored 65% or above (the equivalent of a B).
+Last time I taught this course 22% scored an A on the exam and 19% scored a B after normalization: so, this quarter there were 2% fewer As and the same percentage of Bs.
+Thus, the scores represented by these curves were very close.
 See the Exams tab in the spreadsheet for a histogram of all the scores.

 |